Witnessing Negative Conditional Entropy

 However, note that if Bob has access to quantum memory, he can prepare a state that is maximally entangled with the memory and send it to Alice, then apply the same measurement that Alice picks on his own memory, and can guess Alice's outcome with full certainty.
 Hence, the above inequality does not hold in the presence of quantum memory.
 A new uncertainty relation taking into consideration quantum memory \cite{ur1} is the following:

-where $\rho_{AB}$ is the combined state of Bob's quantum memory and the subsystem he sends to Alice. $H_A(X|B)$ and $H_A(Y|B)$ are the entropies of measurements $X$ and $Y$ when performed on the $A$ subsystem of $\rho_{AB}$ in the presence of quantum memory $B$ and are calculated as shown in \cite{ur1}.
+where $\rho_{AB}$ is the combined state of Bob's quantum memory and the subsystem he sends to Alice. $\osent(X|B)$ (or $\osent(Y|B)$) quantifies the uncertainty about the outcome of measurement $X$ (or $Y$), given information stored in a quantum memory $B$ \cite{ur1}.

-Here we notice that whenever $S_{A|B}(\rho_{AB})$ is negative, by Eq. \ref{uncertainty_2}, Bob's prepared state beats the original uncertainty bound of Eq. \ref{uncertainty_1}.
-In other words, by our characterization of CVENN, we make it possible to experimentally witness states that have the ability to utilize the available quantum memory in reducing the uncertainty of measurement outcomes.
+Here we notice that whenever $\cent(\rho_{AB})$ is negative, by Eq.~\ref{uncertainty_2}, Bob's prepared state beats the original uncertainty bound of Eq.~\ref{uncertainty_1}.
+In other words, by our characterization of $\Free$, we make it possible to experimentally witness states that have the ability to utilize the available quantum memory in overcoming the original uncertainty bound.